THIN: THrowable Information Networks and Application for Facial Expression Recognition In The Wild: Introduction

-Deep learning techniques have led to a significant advance in supervised learning for computer vision, allowing to jointly learn a representation and a predictor based on this representation.
-Their flexibility and expressive power allows to learn many complex and non-linear relationships in the data structure.
-As a result, refined deep learning techniques constitute the state-of-the-art approaches in most computer vision problems, such as object classification \cite{qi2017pointnet}\cite{socher2012convolutional} or detection \cite{liu2020deep}\cite{cai2016unified}, semantic segmentation \cite{li2019dfanet}\cite{lin2016efficient}, or face and body analysis \cite{deng2019arcface}\cite{wu2016deep}.
-However, in a number of these tasks, the appearance of the object is heavily influenced by an exogenous variable from which the task prediction shall ideally be invariant.
+Currently, deep learning techniques have led to a significant advance in FER, allowing to jointly learn a representation, which we call an \textbf{endogenous} representation, and a predictor based on this representation.
+However, the appearance of the face can be heavily influenced by an \textbf{exogenous} variable (e.g. identity-related information, head pose, occlusions) from which the task prediction shall ideally be invariant.

 Figure \ref{dsv} shows three different tasks where such an exogenous variable can be identified.
 In Figure \ref{dsv} - (a), the digit appearance is dramatically influenced by its rotation.
 In the same vein, in Figure \ref{dsv} - (b), the recognition of the shape of the object is strongly influenced by its scale.
 Finally, for more complex tasks like FER as illustrated on Figure \ref{dsv} - (c), a subject morphology dramatically affects its expressive face appearance.
 Thus, in such a case, identifying the exogenous variable and using it to condition the model can greatly help the task prediction.